When a Company Prioritizes Diversity, Everyone Benefits

 Diversity is a hot topic in the news these days.

-The mid-term elections just ushered in a rainbow of newcomers to the House of Representatives, including a record number of women.
-Events of the past year have galvanized women and their supporters in historic ways, forcing us all to reflect on the fairness of the treatment and representation of women in the business world.
+The mid-term elections in 2018 ushered in a rainbow of newcomers to the House of Representatives, including a record number of women.
+Events of the prior years have galvanized women and their supporters in historic ways, forcing us all to reflect on the fairness of the treatment and representation of women in the business world.
 It is fair and right to increase the numbers of women at senior levels in the work world.
 But there is an even better reason to do it: Companies that have more women in leadership positions perform better than those that don’t.

 There is a growing body of evidence that correlates companies that prioritize gender diversity with better business performance.
 Various studies have analyzed different angles to this phenomenon and the results are eye-opening.
 Companies that promote diversity enjoy higher financial returns, longer-term economic profit, more innovative efficiency, and, ultimately, a competitive advantage over other companies.